dtao/autodoc/README.md

     // The result of calling foo() should be an instance of Foo foo() // instanceof Foo

-    // After calling 'foo()', x should equal 5 foo() // x == 5
+    // After calling foo(), x should equal 5 foo() // x == 5

-    // After calling 'foo()', x should NOT equal 5 foo() // x != 5
+    // After calling foo(), x should NOT equal 5 foo() // x != 5

-    // Calling 'foo()' should throw an exception foo() // throws
+    // Calling foo() should throw an exception foo() // throws

+    // Calling foo(callback) should in turn call callback() exactly once foo(callback) // calls callback 1 time

+    // Calling foo(callback) should call callback() twice asynchronously foo(callback) // calls callback 2 times asynchronously

 #### Custom Handlers

-You can provide custom handlers to do something a little more advanced than a straight-up equality comparison here (e.g., say your library creates some fancy object, but you just want to verify certain properties with an object literal).
-To do this, add a file called **handlers.js** to your output folder (whatever you specified with `-o`, or **docs** by default) and in it define a global\* `exampleHandlers` array that looks like this:
+You can provide custom handlers if you need to do something a little more advanced.
+To do this, add a file called **handlers.js** to your output folder (whatever you specified with `-o`, or **autodoc** by default) and in it define an `exampleHandlers` array that looks like this:

 ```javascript
 this.exampleHandlers = [